 The first day of hiking uphill from Tinqui takes you to a natural camp at the bottom of a valley almost 4500m above sea level, near the hot springs near Upis, with stunning views of Nevado Ausangate.
 Rainbow Mountain Trek Full Day

 The second day requires approximately six hours of hiking, following the valley up and into the next valley through the high pass of Arapa (4800m), heading for the camping area at the red-colored lake of Laguna Jatun Pucacocha.
 You can see and hear the western Nevada Ausangate Icefalls against a backdrop of herds of alpacas.
 Reasons to do the Rainbow Mountain Tour

-The fourth day continues downhill to the Pitumarca Valley, uphill to a campsite beyond Jampa, a remote settlement beyond the power grid.
-But just on this side of the magical Campa pass (5050 m), where piles of stones or burial mounds left for centuries by locals and travelers adorn the landscape in honor of the god of the mountain.
-There are spectacular views of the snow-capped peaks of Puka Punta and Tres Picos.
+The fourth day continues downhill to the Pitumarca Valley and uphill to a campsite beyond Jampa, a remote settlement beyond the power grid.
+But just on this side of the magical Campa pass (5050 m), where piles of stones or burial mounds left for centuries by locals and travelers adorn the landscape in honor of the god of the mountain, There are spectacular views of the snow-capped peaks of Puka Punta and Tres Picos.

 The fifth day takes you uphill through the pass and next to Lake Minaparayoc.
-From here, it’s a three to four-hour descent to the campsite at Pacchanta, where there are some inviting hot springs traditionally enjoyed by hikers as they near the end of this trail.
+From here, it’s a three- to four-hour descent to the campsite at Pacchanta, where hikers traditionally enjoy some inviting hot springs near the end of this trail.
 After that, it’s another three hours of walking back to Tinqui for road transport to Cusco.